carlolalu/pdfunite-tree/my-dev-notes.md

 ### if Rust

 Rust is ofc one of the choices.
-The problem is that the libraries in Rust are not completely exaustive.
-The most complete one is `lopdf`, but it is absolutely not documented and more of a general rust transposition of pdfs logic in Rust, rather than a tool which allows to work efficientely with such files.
-Otherwise there is `pdfium-render`, but it is not clear to me if the features of it do allow for a manipulation of the ToC of a file.
+The problem is that the libraries in Rust are not completely exaustive:

+- The most complete one is `lopdf`, but it is absolutely not documented and more of a general rust transposition of pdfs logic in Rust, rather than a tool which allows to work efficientely with such files.

+- Otherwise there is `pdfium-render`, but it is not clear to me if the features of it do allow for a manipulation of the ToC of a file.
+Together with that there is the fact that such library does not include pdfium itself, which must be downloaded autonomously.
+This is a bad idea if I want to build a tool which can simply be commpiled with `cargo build` and then used.